it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/endpoint_protection.rst

 *Best Practice:* |bp_title|
 ----------------------------------------------

-Endpoint protection is security software that is deployed on workstations and servers, commonly referred to as “endpoints.”
-A common name for this is Endpoint Detection and Response, or EDR.
+:term:`Endpoint Protection` is security software that is deployed on workstations and servers, which are commonly referred to as “endpoints.”
+A common name for this is :term:`Endpoint Detection and Response`, or EDR.
 EDR collects technical data from these endpoints and transmits it back to the vendor or a local server.
 The data is then analyzed for suspicious patterns and threats.

 If a threat is identified, it is blocked and an alert is generated.
 Administrators can typically view alerts through a vendor control panel or a connection to their own security platform.
 Also, many EDR solutions include a traditional antivirus functionality and the ability for responders to remotely access compromised systems for remediation.